BlueByteSystemsInc/PDMShell/src/visual-code-editor-4.md

 This means a script can be reopened later with the visual workflow restored, not just the generated command text.

 ![Multi-step visual workflow](../images/visual-code-editor-templated-macro-run.png)

+The editor supports both normal save and Save As workflows.
+When you open an existing script, PDMShell tracks the current script path so saving can update the same file.
+Save As lets you write the current script to a different file.

+If a script has unsaved changes and you close PDMShell, the application prompts you before closing.
+This warning is suppressed when PDMShell is launched with the silent mode argument.

+Older `.pdmshell` files that contain only script text can still be opened.
+Newer saved scripts may include encrypted structured data for the script text and canvas visual state.

 ## When To Use It